Unsuccessful nominations to the Supreme Court of the United States: George W. Bush

 In October 2005, George W. Bush nominated Harriet Miers, a corporate attorney from Texas who had served as Bush's private attorney and as White House Counsel, as an Associate Justice to replace retiring Justice Sandra Day O'Connor.
 Miers was widely perceived as unqualified for the position, and it later emerged that she had allowed her law license to lapse for a time.
 The nomination was immediately attacked by politicians and commentators from across the political spectrum.
 At Miers's request, Bush withdrew the nomination on October 27, ostensibly to avoid violating executive privilege by disclosing details of her work at the White House.
-Four days later, Bush nominated Samuel Alito to the seat.
-Alito was confirmed by a vote of 58–42 on January 31, 2006.
+Four days later, Bush nominated Samuel Alito to the seat, who was confirmed by a vote of 58–42 on January 31, 2006.

 Barack Obama

 In February 2016, Associate Justice Antonin Scalia died.
-The following month, President Barack Obama nominated D.C.
-Circuit Judge Merrick Garland to replace Scalia.
+The following month, President Barack Obama nominated D.C. circuit judge Merrick Garland to replace Scalia.
 However, the Senate was controlled by the Republican Party, which argued that the next president should instead appoint Scalia's successor.
 Senate Republicans refused to hold hearings on Garland, and Garland's nomination remained before the Senate longer than any other Supreme Court nomination.
 Garland's nomination expired with the end of the 114th United States Congress.

 The vacancy caused by Scalia's death remained unfilled for 422 days, making it just the second Supreme Court vacancy since the end of the American Civil War to remain unfilled for more than one year.
-On January 31, 2017, President Donald Trump, who succeeded Obama, nominated federal appeals court Judge Neil Gorsuch to replace Justice Scalia.
+On January 31, 2017, President Donald Trump, who succeeded Obama, nominated federal appeals court judge Neil Gorsuch to replace Justice Scalia.
 Justice Gorsuch was sworn in on April 10, 2017, after being confirmed by a vote of 54–45.

+In 2021, Merrick Garland was nominated by President Joe Biden (who served as vice president under Barack Obama) for the position of United States attorney general.
+He was confirmed by a Senate vote of 70–30, and served in the role until Biden left office in 2025.